Government Mohammadpur Model School & College: Students

-The institution offers primary, secondary and higher secondary education for both boys & girls.
+The institution offers primary, secondary and higher secondary education for both boys and girls.
 Admission is based on an entrance test and a viva voce.
-Usually students may admitted into the institution in third, sixth, ninth or eleventh grade.
+Usually students may be admitted to the institution in the third, sixth, ninth or eleventh grade.

 Facilities

 There are four seven-story buildings, a library, science labs and a computer lab, and separate sports fields for boys and girls.
 The campus is CCTV-protected; politics and smoking are forbidden.

 Extracurricular activities

 Government Mohammadpur Model School & College holds annual sports and cultural programs and an extempore speech competition.
-Clubs include Science, Debate, Language, Scouting and BNCC.
+Clubs include Science, Debate, Language, Scouting, BNCC and band etc.